Security Management Degree

 Online Security Management Degree Programs

-Southwestern College Professional Studies offers both a Bachelor of Science and a Master of Science in Security Management.
-The online bachelor’s program has a core curriculum covering a range of security topics, including physical security, information systems, and emergency preparations and response, and are taught in six-week blocks during the year.
+Southwestern College offers both a Bachelor of Science and a Master of Science in Security Management.
+The online bachelor’s program has a core curriculum covering a range of security topics, including physical security, information systems, and emergency preparations and response.
+Courses are taught in six-week blocks throughout the year.
 Students must also complete a core of communications courses, such as Composition and Speech, and a liberal arts core of humanities, social sciences, and sciences.
 The college has a flexible transfer policy that accepts college credit, prior life experience, military experience, and professional exams.
-Students interested in homeland or naval security will benefit from the college’s Naval Postgraduate School, which researches defense issues.
+Students interested in homeland or naval security may benefit from the college’s Naval Postgraduate School, which researches defense issues.
 Southwestern College is affiliated with the United Methodist Church and offers elective courses in religious topics.

 The certificate and master’s degree programs in Security Management with a concentration in Organizational Security at the University of Denver are offered online through the University College of Professional and Continuing Studies.
 The programs are practitioner-focused and therefore teach students problem solving, decision making, and critical analysis skills through a combination of coursework and a capstone project.
 The certificate comprises 24 credits while the master’s degree includes 48 credits and courses are offered in 10-week blocks.
 An undergraduate degree with a minimum 3.0 grade point average (GPA) is required for admission to either program.
 The curriculum focuses on identifying threats to people, infrastructure, intellectual property, and information.
 Graduates have developed professional careers in security management in 21st century organizations and workplaces, such as government and the private sector.